Staying safe as a Tree Professional

 It’s important to use repetition through positive reinforcement!

 For example, many arborisits sometimes us a chainsaw one-handed, this is for a number of reasons, but most often just because it’s faster and easier to make a one-handed cut from a particular angle or position rather than moving to make a safer two-handed cut.

-But as you know one-handed cuts are often accident waiting to happen, if it kicks back it can be fatal to the operator.
+But as you know one-handed cuts are often an accident waiting to happen, if it kicks back it can be fatal to the operator.
 If you are scorned for using this technique the result is an unhappy worker and an unhappy supervisor.
-Through valuable feedback and positive reinforcement the result is hopefully a worker making safer actions.
+Through valuable feedback and positive reinforcement, the result is hopefully a worker making safer actions.